Government surplus sales after World War Two, UK

 One amplifier in particular was the 'Williamson' amplifier first published in 1947 by D.T.N Williamson.
 Its design became a standard for the 'Hi-Fi' DIY enthusiasts of the 1940s and 50s, and its concepts are still relevant as I write in 2014.

 'Practical Wireless' was another DIY constructors magazine.
 Another was 'Amateur Radio'.
-I had thought that both no longer exist - but see the insert.

-As I write (March 2016)'Practical Wireless' magazine is still published monthly and currently now edited by my good friend, Don Field.
+As I write (March 2016) 'Practical Wireless' magazine is still published monthly and currently now edited by my good friend, Don Field.

 All of these magazines carried adverts for kits for home construction.
 Shops like those in the Edgware also sold their own versions of such kits.